Mentzelia involucrata

-Mentzelia involucrata is a species of Mentzelia native to the Mojave and Sonoran deserts of North America as well as places in Nevada, Arizona and Baja California (Mexico).
+Mentzelia involucrata is a species of Mentzelia native to the Mojave and Sonoran Desert of North America as well as places in Nevada, Arizona and Baja California (Mexico).
 Its common names include kuʼu, sand blazing star and white-bract blazing star.

 Description

 Mentzelia involucrata is an annual plant growing to a height of 3–32 cm, with larger leaves forming a basal rosette, and smaller leaves along the stem.
 The leaves are between 2 and 18 cm long, with an irregularly toothed margin.
 They are also known to be sessile with leaves that range from lanceolate to elliptic.

 The flowers are generally borne singly, and subtended by 4–5 bracts; they have five sepals 7–23 mm long and five cream-yellow petals 13–62 mm long.
 The fruit is 14–22 mm long and 5–10 mm wide, and contains rough ash-white seeds that are 1–3 cm long.
 The bracts of this species are distinctive in that they are almost entirely white, with a green border.